 the typical Dominican paintings.

-There are three shops where basic food and supplies
+There are shops where basic food and supplies

 can be purchased.
 The french bakery produces fresh bread.

 the best site for local information on the DR, largely provided

 Thorn Tree on Lonely Planet can be a useful source of information